openssl/openssl/README.md

 Team
 ----

-The Open Quantum Safe project is lead by [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) (University of Waterloo) and [Douglas Stebila](https://www.douglas.stebila.ca/research/) (McMaster University).
+The Open Quantum Safe project is lead by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.

-### Support

-Development of Open Quantum Safe has been supported in part by the Tutte Institute for Mathematics and Computing.
-Research projects which developed specific components of Open Quantum Safe have been supported by various research grants; see the source papers for funding acknowledgements.

 ### Contributors

-Contributors to the liboqs fork of OpenSSL include:
+Contributors to open-quantum-safe/openssl branch OQS-OpenSSL\_1\_1\_1-stable include:

 - Christian Paquin (Microsoft Research)
+- Douglas Stebila (University of Waterloo)

+### Support

+Financial support for the development of Open Quantum Safe has been provided by Amazon Web Services and the Tutte Institute for Mathematics and Computing.

+We'd like to make a special acknowledgement to the companies who have dedicated programmer time to contribute source code to OQS, including Amazon Web Services, evolutionQ, and Microsoft Research.

+Research projects which developed specific components of OQS have been supported by various research grants, including funding from the Natural Sciences and Engineering Research Council of Canada (NSERC); see the source papers for funding acknowledgments.